 Like many other pathogens, the bacteria that causes plague, Yersinia pestis, cannot survive for long periods of time in the environment without protection.
 Despite this, plague outbreaks continually recur in many locations.
 This suggests that the bacteria are able to find refuge and survive for several years after an outbreak before reappearing, seemingly out of nowhere, and starting another infection cycle.
 Understanding where they hide and how they survive and reappear is extremely important for preventing future outbreaks.

-Our recent study conducted at Colorado State University’s Infectious Disease Research Center shows that amoebae – common soil and waterborne microorganisms that eat bacteria – could play a role in protecting this dangerous pathogen between outbreaks.
+Our 2018 study conducted at Colorado State University’s Infectious Disease Research Center shows that amoebae – common soil and waterborne microorganisms that eat bacteria – could play a role in protecting this dangerous pathogen between outbreaks.
 This relationship may give plague bacteria a place to replicate and bide their time before conditions are right for another outbreak to occur.